tannerellen/hyprhelpr/README.md

 Toggle allows easy setup to toggle apps in hyprland's special workspaces.
 This works great to quickly show an app and then hide it.
 Especially usefull for things like interacting with notes, calculator, music players or any other app that you want quick access to but doesn't need to be on screen all the time.

 **Config properties:**

 - entries: An array of objects that will contain the properties listed below representing the apps you would like to include as toggleable.

-    - name: The unique name to use when activating the toggle for a particular app.
+    - name: The unique name string to use when activating the toggle for a particular app.

-    - command: The command used to launch the app.
+    - command: The command string used to launch the app.
 If the app is used more places than the toggle it is recommended to make the launch string contain unique identifiers like --class some-class.
+By default hyprhelpr will use the command as the processMatch to determine if the app is already running or not.

+    - processMatch: An optional string for hyprhelpr to match the running process to know if the app is already running or not.
+Sometimes the way you launch an app isn't the actual process that is running so this is useful for those situations.
+For example running the flatpak for gedit with "flatpak run gedit" will not actually run that process but will open a process of just "gedit".
+See the example config for how to handle that situation.
+You can use a tool like btop or just ps aux | grep "app name" to see what a good string would be to use here if needed.

     - size: A size string in the format that Hyprland window rules uses, ie. "25% 50%".